Metabyte2710/RGB/The-RGBController-API.md

 | 1               | Linear (1D) |
 | 2               | Matrix (2D) |

+### Matrix Map

+Each zone has a matrix map pointer which allows an optional matrix map to be associated with the zone.
+The matrix map is used to provide positioning information about LEDs in a 2D grid.
+If a matrix map is not provided for a zone, the zone's matrix map pointer must be set to NULL.

+A matrix map has the following:

+  * Height
+  * Width
+  * Map data pointer

+The height and width determine the size of the map data.
+The map data pointer should point to a data block of (Height * Width) unsigned 32-bit integers.
+This data can be accessed as if it were a Map[Y][X] 2D array.
+The values of the map are LED index values in the zone (so offset by Start Index from the RGBController's LEDs vector).
+If a spot in the matrix is unused and does not map to an LED, it should be set to 0xFFFFFFFF.

 ## Modes

 Modes represent internal effects and have a name field that describes the effect.
 The mode's index in the vector is its ID.